bitterjug/devjournal-crypto/devjournal.markdown

 e.g. input, or a presentation tag, e.g. div/span/h1, etc. And we just do it program aerially, and only use a program aerially in the case where the rendering entails more complex html?

+## 2014-03-07 09:26 Friday

+- [ ] I can expand unsaved results and add save activities against them, well I cant' that fails.
+- [ ] We need to guard against saving with the field is empty, the back end doesn't like it.